whprocter/RPr-Chakraborty-2021/docs/report/report.md

 There is no **randomization** in the original study.

-The study was originally conducted using SaTScan software (unspecified version) to implement the spatial scan statistic.
+The study was originally conducted using SaTScan software (citing version 9.6) to implement the spatial scan statistic.
 Other software are not specified in the publication; however data files and communication with the author show that spatial analysis and mapping was conducted in ArcGIS and statistics were calculated in SPSS.

 Our understanding of the original study design and our plan for the reproduction analysis are visualized in the workflow diagram (Figure 1).